trustoverip/tswg-cesr-specification/spec/spec.md

 ### Concrete Domain representations

-The Text, ‘T’, domain representations in CESR use only the characters from the URL and filename safe variant of the IETF RFC-4648 Base64 standard [[spec: RFC4648]].
+The Text, ‘T’, domain representations in CESR MUST use only the characters from the URL/filename safe variant of the IETF RFC-4648 Base64 standard [[spec: RFC4648]].
 Unless otherwise indicated, all references to Base64 [[spec: RFC4648]] in this document imply the URL and filename safe variant.
 The URL and filename safe variant of Base64 uses in order the 64 characters `A to Z`, `a to z`, `0 to 9`, `-`, and `_` to encode 6 bits of information.
 In addition, Base64 uses the `=` character for padding, but CESR does not use the `=` character for any purpose because all CESR-encoded Primitives are composable.

-The fact that Base64 [[spec: RFC4648]] by itself does not satisfy the Composability property is notable and must employ pad characters to ensure one-way convertibility between the Binary domain and the Text domain.
+It is notable that Base64 [[spec: RFC4648]] by itself does not satisfy the Composability property and must, therefore, employ pad characters to ensure one-way convertibility between the Binary domain and the Text domain.

-In CESR, however, both ‘T’ and ‘B’ domain representations include a prepended Framing Code prefix that is structured in such a way as to ensure Composability.
+In CESR, however, both ‘T’ and ‘B’ domain representations include a prepended Framing Code prefix that is structured to ensure Composition.

 Suppose that Base64 characters are used in the Text domain and binary bytes are used in the Binary domain, called respectively, naive text and naive binary encodings and Domains.
 Recall that a byte encodes 8 bits of information and a Base64 character encodes 6 bits of information.
 Furthermore, suppose that there are three Primitives denoted `a`, `b`, and `c` in the naive Binary domain with lengths of 1, 2, and 3 bytes, respectively.